iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___5.4.0/report.md

 > For such a simple app, it sure is slow.
 You tap an option (such as the check-in option) and you wait 5 seconds before anything happens with no indication that your tap actually registered.
 And it's not like the next screen has anything complicated that it needs to be "loading" either.
 It's just text.
 So what's up?<br> :date: __2020-10-05 20:06:20__

 > It doesn't ask every day to check in like it used to.
 And it seems to be easily triggered to suggest isolating at almost any symptom.
 Also, when it asked if I had been tested, or said to isolate even though I was asymptomatic.
 A few days later the test came back negative.
 If I had followed the recommendations it gave I'd be home most of the time and constantly being tested.
 Good idea, poorly executed.
 I like the media releases though.
 That's it's saving grace.<br> :date: __2020-09-29 14:38:34__

-> This app tells me every single day with that day's date to self-isolate for 14 days, even though I'm entering NO SYMPTOMS.<br> :date: __2020-09-26 21:18:16__